 NOTE floor(x) = x(x modulo 1).

 If an algorithm is defined to “throw an exception”, execution of the algorithm is terminated and no result is returned.
 The calling algorithms are also terminated, until an algorithm step is reached that explicitly deals with the exception, using terminology such as “If an exception was thrown…”.
 Once such an algorithm step has been encountered the exception is no longer considered to have occurred.

+5.3 Static Semantic Rules

+Context-free grammars are not sufficiently powerful to express all the rules that define whether a stream of input elements make up a valid ECMAScript program that may be evaluated.
+In some situations additional rules are needed that may be expressed using either ECMAScript algorithm conventions or prose requirements.
+Such rules are always associated with a production of a grammar and are called the static semantics of the production.

+An implementation must validate all of the static semantic rules used to parse a Program prior to the first evaluation of that Program.
+If any of the static semantic rules are violated the Program is invalid and can not be evaluated.
+Static semantic rule violations are early errors (see clause 16) and reported in the same manner as syntax errors.

 ECMAScript source text is represented as a sequence of characters in the Unicode character encoding, version 3.0 or later.
 The text is expected to have been normalised to Unicode Normalization Form C (canonical composition), as described in Unicode Technical Report #15.
 Conforming ECMAScript implementations are not required to perform any normalisation of text, or behave as though they were performing normalisation of text, themselves.
 ECMAScript source text is assumed to be a sequence of 16-bit code units for the purposes of this specification.
 Such a source text may include sequences of 16-bit code units that are not valid UTF-16 character encodings.
 If an actual source text is encoded in a form other than 16-bit code units it must be processed as if it was first converted to UTF-16.